 ACE was born out of the desire of creating an even better and richer Stonehearth 1.0 experience.
-It’s not about the future of the game after 1.0 but about adding more to the content that will exist as a base for that future, both for new and experienced players.
-The main focuses of ACE are:
+It’s about bringing Stonehearth to the level of depth and content that the original ideas intended.
+The main pillars of ACE are:

 - Enhancing and adding to the standard Stonehearth Experience wherever it feels a bit lacking;